huggingface/transformers/docs/source/en/chat_templating.md

 between messages, to indicate both the message boundary and the relevant roles.

 Unfortunately, there isn't (yet!) a standard for which tokens to use, and so different models have been trained with wildly different formatting and control tokens for chat.
+This can be a real problem for users - if you use the wrong format, then the model will be confused by your input, and your performance will be a lot worse than it should be.
-This is what **chat templates** aim to resolve.
+This is the problem that **chat templates** aim to resolve.

 Chat conversations are typically represented as a list of dictionaries, where each dictionary contains `role` and `content` keys, and represents a single chat message.
 Chat templates are strings containing a Jinja template that specifies how to format a conversation for a given model into a single tokenizable sequence.
+By storing this information with the tokenizer, we can ensure that models get input data in the format they expect.

 Let's make this concrete with a quick example using the `BlenderBot` model: